lydell/elm-safe-virtual-dom/README.md

 <summary>Lamdera</summary>

-TL;DR: You need to compile Lamdera yourself with [pull request #40](https://github.com/lamdera/compiler/pull/40). **Note:** This only applies if you _actually_ use Lamdera.
+TL;DR: To test your Lamdera app with my forks _locally,_ you need to compile Lamdera yourself with [pull request #40](https://github.com/lamdera/compiler/pull/40). **Note:** This only applies if you _actually_ use Lamdera.
 Not if you just use Lamdera as an alternative Elm compiler, like elm-pages does.

 Lamdera copies some functions from elm/virtual-dom, to make modifications to them.
 My fork of elm/virtual-dom also changes those functions.
 The pull request mentioned above copies those changes, and supports both the original version and my fork.
 It also adds `data-elm` to an element that `lamdera live` expects to disappear when Elm initializes.

+For Lamdera in production, follow [pull request #65](https://github.com/lamdera/compiler/pull/65).

 </details>